 - → Name of Candidate: Must include at least the first and last name.
-This should be the candidate's full name (first, middle initial (if applicable) and last).
-If filing online through ORESTAR, this field is automatically populated from the user profile and cannot be modified. - → How Name Should Appear on Ballot: Must include how the candidate wishes their name to appear on the ballot.
+This should be the candidate's full name (first, middle initial (if applicable), and last).
+If filing online through ORESTAR, this field is automatically populated from the user profile and cannot be modified. - → How name should appear on ballot: Must ilnclude how the candidate wishes their name to appear on the ballot.
 If a nickname is used in connection with the candidate's full name, the nickname should be in parentheses.
-Titles and designations (e.g., Dr., CPA) should not be included as they cannot appear on the ballot. - → Candidate Residence Address: Residential address of the candidate, including the county, must be provided - → Mailing Address for Candidate Correspondence: Must include the address where the candidate wishes to receive correspondence from the elections official. - Do not use an address included on a non-disclosure order on file.
-A publicly disclosable mailing address listed on the non-disclosure request will be used as the mailing address on the candidate filing if the exempt residence address is used as the mailing address on the filing. - → Contact Information: Enter valid phone number where the candidate can be reached during normal business hours, fax, email address, and website, if applicable.
+Titles and designations (e.g., Dr., CPA) should not be included as they cannot appear on the ballot. - → Candidate Residence Address: Residential address of the candidate, including the county, must be used provided.

+Mailing Address for Candidate Correspondence: Must il Include the address where the candidate wishes to receive correspondence from the elections official.

+Do not use an address included on a non-disclosure order on file.
+A publicly disclosable mailing address listed on the non-disclosure request will be used as the mailing address on the candidate filing if the exempt residence address is used as the mailing address on the filing.